PayPal Online Card Payment Services Agreement (previously the PayPal Advanced Credit and Debit Card Agreement)

 - at PayPal’s discretion, provide PayPal with permission to register the Merchant with the relevant Technical Service Provider (as required).

 PayPal uses services from third parties to process card transactions.
-The relevant agreement is located at https://www.paypal.com/al/webapps/mpp/ua/ceagreement-full?locale.x=en_AL (Commercial Entity Agreement for PayPal Payment Card Funded Processing Services).
+The relevant card agreements are located at https://www.paypal.com/hk/webapps/mpp/ua/ceagreement-full?locale.x=en_HK (Commercial Entity Agreement for PayPal Payment Card Funded Processing Services).

 - How the Fraud Protection works